2Parale/2Performant-Product-Importer/readme.txt

 == Upgrade Notice ==

-= 0.9.6 =
+= 0.9.7 =
-Hotfix accounting for API change
+Hotfix accounting for API change.
+You HAVE to install this version if you used 0.9.6.

 = 0.9.5 =
 Hotfix for updating products in environments running PHP <5.3